auth0/laravel-auth0/docs/Deployment.md

 # Deployment

-When you're ready to deploy your application to production, there are some important things you can do to make sure your application is running as efficiently as possible.
-In this document, we'll cover some great starting points for making sure your Laravel application is deployed properly.
+When you're preparing to deploy your application to production, there are some basic steps you can take to make sure your application is running as smoothly and securely as possible.
+In this guide, we'll cover some starting points for making sure your application is deployed properly.

 - [Auth0 Configuration](#auth0-configuration)
 - [TLS / HTTPS](#tls--https)